Talking to Kids About Cancer

 This section is a starting point for talking to your children if someone they love has cancer that has come back or spread.
 The issues are complex, emotional and personal, so you may find reading this information difficult.
 If you want more information or support, talk to hospital staff or call Cancer Council 13 11 20.

-Some people’s cancer may be advanced when they are first diagnosed.
-For others, the cancer may spread or come back (recur) after initial treatment.
 If the cancer has advanced, it is important to keep talking with your children.
-Again, just as with the initial diagnosis, children may sense that something is happening, and not telling them can add to their anxiety and distress.
+Just as with the initial diagnosis, children may sense that something is happening, and not telling them can add to their anxiety and distress.

 Children may have similar feelings to adults after hearing the cancer has advanced.
-These include shock, denial, fear, anxiety, sadness, anger, guilt,
+These include shock, denial, fear, sadness, anger, guilt or loneliness.

 A diagnosis of advanced cancer does not mean giving up hope.
-Some people live for years with cancer that has advanced, and sometimes receive palliative treatment alongside active treatment.
-They can continue to enjoy many aspects of life, including spending time with their children and other people who are important to them.
+Some people with advanced cancer can continue to enjoy many aspects of life, including spending time with their children and other people who are important to them.

-As the disease progresses, the things that are hoped for may change.
-You can still be honest and offer hope.
+If the disease progresses, the things that are hoped for may change.
 For example, a person may now focus on living comfortably for as long as possible or being able to celebrate a particular event.
-You can share these hopes with children while still acknowledging the reality of the situation and allowing them to prepare for the loss.
+You can share these hopes with children while still acknowledging the reality of the situation and allowing them to prepare for loss.

 Wait for your children to ask